ginstrom/paladin-novel/chapters/14_legend-begins.md

 "If we start now?
 Six hours, minimum.
 And that's if we leave everything behind."

 Six hours.
 Gond looked at the smoke on the horizon, estimating distances and travel times.
 He reckoned they had two hours at most.
-And if they knew about the valley beforehand...
+And if they knew about the valley beforehand…

 "They'll be here by midday," he said.